 - Dyer, Travis; Lang, Mark; Stice-Lawrence, Lorien.
 "The evolution of 10-K textual disclosure: Evidence from Latent Dirichlet Allocation" Journal of Accounting and Economics.
 64.2 (2017): 221-245

 - Cassell, Cory; Drake, Michael; Dyer, Travis.
-"Auditor Litigation Risk and the Number of Institutional Investors" AUDITING: A Journal of Practice & Theory. (forthcoming).
+"Auditor Litigation Risk and the Number of Institutional Investors" Auditing: A Journal of Practice and Theory. (forthcoming).